 Quarkus Roq Data

-Quarkus Roq Data is a Quarkus extension that register JSON/YAML files as CDI beans, and available from Qute templates, in a type-safe way in your project.
+Quarkus Roq Data is a Quarkus extension that registers JSON/YAML files as CDI beans, accessible from Qute templates and injectable in Java code with type safety.

 {